docknetwork/api-docs/source/index.html.md

 `GET /revocationStatus/{regId}/{revId}`

-Get the revocation status of a credential
+This is an operation to get the revocation status of a credential, whether it is revoked or not.

 <h3 id="get-revocation-status-parameters">Parameters</h3>